DanForder/typescript-boilerplate/README.md

 # Typescript Example Project

+## Quickstart

+1. Install the dependencies with `npm install`
+2. Run the application with `npm start`

 ## File Structure 🗂️

 Components contains all generic components that are shared across screens.
 They should be generic and reusable, and be testable in isolation.